Skip to content

 Connecting Past and Present to Help Students Understand Juneteenth

-Juneteenth, or Freedom Day, commemorates June 19, 1865, when enslaved African Americans learned of their freedom in Galveston, Texas, 901 days after the Emancipation Proclamation.
-This was one of the very last groups of enslaved people to hear of the Emancipation Proclamation, which was signed in 1863 and outlawed slavery in the Confederate states.
-Due to slaveholders purposely withholding the information, compounded by a lack of Union troops in the state of Texas, it took two and a half years before the order was communicated and enforced.
+Juneteenth, also known as Freedom Day, commemorates June 19, 1865, when enslaved African Americans in Galveston, Texas, learned of their freedom—901 days after the Emancipation Proclamation was signed.
+This group was among the last to hear of the proclamation, which had been issued in 1863, outlawing slavery in the Confederate states.
+The delay was due to slaveholders purposely withholding the information and the lack of Union troops in Texas to enforce the order.

-Celebrations of freedom like parades, church services, and family gatherings started in Texas after the Civil War and spread around the country as Black Americans migrated out of the South.
+Celebrations of freedom, including parades, church services, and family gatherings, began in Texas after the Civil War and spread nationwide as Black Americans migrated out of the South.

-As a global educator, you can help your students make relevant and timely connections to the past and present as you learn about the Juneteenth holiday together.
+As educators, we can help students make relevant and timely connections to the past and present by learning about the Juneteenth holiday together.

-Each July 4, the United States celebrates its independence from Great Britain.
-But freedom was not enjoyed by all people, as slavery still existed in the United States for almost 100 years after the Declaration of Independence was ratified in 1776
+Each July 4, the U.S. celebrates independence from Great Britain.
+However, freedom was not enjoyed by all, as slavery persisted in the U.S. for nearly 100 years after the Declaration of Independence was ratified in 1776.

-Juneteenth is a celebration of independence for African Americans, who endured centuries of enslavement.
-Students in upper grades can examine Frederick Douglass’s speech, “What to the Slave Is the Fourth of July?,” as a primary source for the perspective of a former enslaved person and abolitionist fighting for freedom for all people.
+Juneteenth celebrates independence for African Americans, who endured centuries of enslavement.
+Students in upper grades can examine Frederick Douglass’s speech, “What to the Slave Is the Fourth of July?” as a primary source offering the perspective of a former enslaved person and abolitionist.

-Ask students to note the year in which Douglass gave this speech, and the context.
-Students can examine the text, look up words they don’t know, and answer the questions posed at the end of the speech.
-Have a respectful discussion and help students build empathy by asking them why these holidays may mean different things to different people.
+Ask students to note the year Douglass gave this speech and its context.
+They can examine the text, look up unfamiliar words, and answer questions posed at the end of the speech.
+Facilitate a respectful discussion to help students build empathy and understand why these holidays may mean different things to different people.

-Juneteenth is also about honoring the sacrifices that were made by Black Americans in their quest for freedom.
-You can ask students to examine primary sources related to Black soldiers serving during the Civil War.
-You can also learn about Black abolitionists and their role in ending slavery.
+Juneteenth also honors the sacrifices Black Americans made to gain freedom.
+Students can examine primary sources related to Black soldiers serving during the Civil War and learn about Black abolitionists and their roles in ending slavery.

-Juneteenth is honored by communities and individuals around the United States in unique ways.
-Learn about them with your students and ask them to reflect on how these celebrations represent historical values and traditions within Black communities.
+Juneteenth is honored by communities and individuals across the U.S. in unique ways.
+Explore these celebrations with your students and reflect on how they represent historical values and traditions within Black communities.

-There are many classroom resources you can use with your students to continue learning about Juneteenth together.
+There are many classroom resources to help students continue learning about Juneteenth.
 Thoughtfully engaging with history and connecting it to the present will help students become more engaged citizens.
-Browse these resources for further ideas:
+Explore these resources for further ideas:

 We’d love to hear your ideas and how you honor Juneteenth with your students!
 Share with us on social media using #UnitingOurWorld.